 A. Text is compatible with assistive technology.
-Pass Additional Information: Used Adobe Reader XI and the text size was adjustable on pages 9-13.
-B. The resource allows the user to adjust the font size and font/background color (or is Pass rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: Used Adobe Reader XI and the text size was adjustable on pages 4-8.
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, Fail media player, or reader) that offers this functionality).
 Additional Information: Used Adobe Reader XI to adjust the font and background colors.
-The colors were adjustable on pages 9-13.
+The colors were not adjustable on pages 4-8.
+The background color only changes on some pages and the text color never changes.